 If you have an annuity with a guarantee period or a joint annuity, these will continue paying out to a spouse or partner (either for a set period or until your beneficiary’s death, respectively) after your death.

-In this instance, if you die before the age of 75 such payments are made free from income tax.
-If you die after the age of 75, the payments from your inherited annuity will be made subject to income tax at the beneficiary’s marginal rate.
+In this instance, if you die before the age of 75 such payments are typically made free from income tax.
+If you die after the age of 75, the payments from your inherited annuity will usually be made subject to income tax at the beneficiary’s marginal rate.